Jusumgi/AlbionSoloScorecard/README.md

 Some features I may get around to..
 1. Make it look good.
+2. Create hotkeys and make use of Electron to make it a desktop app
-2. Make it more Mobile friendly
+3. Make it more Mobile friendly
-3. Make a reset button, which will help with the next goal
+4. Make a reset button, which will help with the next goal
-4. Create personal best tracking
+5. Create personal best tracking
-5. Create personal historical stats
+6. Create personal historical stats

 Thank you for checking this out!